Lung Function Laboratory

 Lung Function Factory tests offered include lung mechanics, lung volumes, respiratory muscle strength, lung diffusion, blood gases, bronchial challenge tests (exercise, hypertonic saline & mannitol), cardiopulmonary stress tests, skin prick tests, home oxygen assessment, high altitude simulation testing and physiological shunt studies.

-Dr Adrian Havryk MBBS (Hons I) PhD FRACP
+A/Prof Adrian Havryk MBBS (Hons I) PhD FRACP

 Associate Professor Marshall Plit MBBS, MMED, PhD, FCP(SA), FRACGP, FCCP